hdinsight/hdinsight.github.io/hbase/hbase-region-server-dead.md

 # One or more dead region servers observed on hbase cluster

-Recently, we have been hit by an issue we suspect caused by upgrade of jdk to version 1.7.0_151 by Azure patching on HDI 3.4 and 3.5 HBase clusters.
+If you are running HBase cluster v3.4 or v 3.5 you might have been hit by a potential bug caused by upgrade of jdk to version 1.7.0_151.
 The symptom we see is region server process starts occupying close to 200% CPU and the region server is essentially rendered dead, causing alerts to fire on HBase Master process and cluster to not function at full capacity.
 The mitigation/solution for the problem at a high level (details below) is to:
 1. Install jdk 1.8 on all nodes of the cluster
 2. For HBase services, set JAVA_HOME to point to the new location
 3. Restart HBase services
-Contact Gaurav (gkanade@microsoft.com) if you run into trouble in any of the steps below.

 Detailed steps:
 1. Install jdk 1.8 on all nodes of the cluster:
 a.
 Obtain JIT Access on ACIS, HDInsight as a platform service administrator.